VileSnack/bjm/README.md

   * Administrative users can add new industries and delete existing industries.
   * Job seekers can add to their work histories, including the functions performed in each job.

+And that's where I'm stopping with the Angular version of this, because Angular is simply too much trouble.
+I'll be working the React version from here on, and once I've implemented everything in React that's already been done in Angular, I'll be removing the Angular portion from this repo.

 * `bjm-api-express`: This contains the code for a RESTful API written using Node.js Express.
 It interfaces the front end with the database.
 At the moment is supports CRUD operations for industries, employers, and positions.

 * `bjm-mysql`: This contains SQL scripts for creating the MySQL database used by the web site.
 It is very incomplete.

 * `bjm-react`: This contains the code for the app, built in React.
-At the moment it has only the barest functionality, and since all development will take place on the Angular version before being deported to the React version, the latter will always lag behind the former.
+At the moment it has only the barest functionality.

 # Deployment